Get notified of page updates

 off

-If you have tested positive for an inherited CDKN2A mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.
+If you have tested positive for an inherited CDKN2A mutation, we recommend that you speak with a genetics expert.
+They will look at your personal and family history of cancer and help you understand your cancer risk.
+They will work with you to choose a plan for managing your cancer risk that's right for you.

 • often develop melanomas at a young age (before the age of 50).